 About the Bays

-Delaware’s Inland Bays consist of three interconnected bodies of water in southeastern Sussex County: Indian River Bay, Little Assawoman Bay, and Rehoboth Bay.
+The Delaware Inland Bays are three shallow interconnected coastal lagoons in southeastern Sussex County.
+From north to south, these are Rehoboth Bay, Indian River Bay, and Little Assawoman Bay.

-The Inland Bays are shallow, with an average depth ranging from 3 to 8 feet.
-Because the bays are so shallow, and because they are poorly flushed by tidal movement, they are especially sensitive to environmental changes.
+The Bays are shallow, with an average depth ranging from 3 to 8 feet.
+Because they are so shallow, and because they are poorly flushed by tidal movement, they are especially sensitive to environmental changes, including human activities and the climate.
 Increases in pollutants, changes in salinity, and fluctuations in water temperature, for example, can have dramatic effects on water quality and on the plants, fish, shellfish, and microscopic creatures that live in the bays.

 The Inland Bays Watershed